paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-036-forest-and-rangeland-renewable-resources-planning.md

 The Cooperative Forestry Assistance Act of 1978, referred to in subsec. (c), is Pub.
 L. 95–313, July 1, 1978, 92 Stat.
 365, which is classified principally to chapter 41 (§ 2101 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2101 of this title](./chapter-041-cooperative-forestry-assistance.md#section-2101) and Tables.

 #### Amendments
+2018—Subsec. (c).
+Pub.
+L. 115–141 substituted “Secretary” for “Secretary of Agriculture”.

 1978—Subsec. (c).
 Pub.
 L. 95–313 inserted provisions relating to inclusion in report of findings involving cooperative State and private Forest Service programs, and provisions relating to scope of report descriptions involving programs and activities under the Cooperative Forestry Assistance Act of 1978.

 1976—Subsec. (a).
 Pub.
-L. 94–588, §§ 7(a), 12(b)(1), substituted “section 3” and “section 4” for “section 2” and “section 3”, respectively, in the original, which, because of their translation as “[section 1601 of this title](./chapter-036-forest-and-rangeland-renewable-resources-planning.md#section-1601)” and “[section 1602 of this title](./chapter-036-forest-and-rangeland-renewable-resources-planning.md#section-1602)” required no change in text, and substituted “ninety calendar days of continuous session” for “sixty days of continuous session” and “ninety-day period” for “sixty-day period”.
+L. 94–588, §§ 7(a), 12(b)(1), made technical amendment to references in original act which appear in text as references to sections 1601 and 1602 of this title and substituted “ninety calendar days of continuous session” for “sixty days of continuous session” and “ninety-day period” for “sixty-day period”.

 Subsec. (c).
 Pub.
 L. 94–588, §§ 7(b), 12(b)(2), substituted “section 4” for “section 3” in the original which, because of its translation as “[section 1602 of this title](./chapter-036-forest-and-rangeland-renewable-resources-planning.md#section-1602)” required no change in text and inserted provision requiring that the report include a description of the status of major research programs, significant findings, and how such findings will be applied in National Forest System management.

 Subsec. (d).
 Pub.
-L. 94–588, § 12(b)(3), substituted “section 4” for “section 3” in the original which, because of the translation as “[section 1602 of this title](./chapter-036-forest-and-rangeland-renewable-resources-planning.md#section-1602)”, required no change in text.
+L. 94–588, § 12(b)(3), made technical amendment to reference in original act which appears in text as reference to [section 1602 of this title](./chapter-036-forest-and-rangeland-renewable-resources-planning.md#section-1602).

 #### Effective Date of 1978 Amendment
 Amendment by Pub.
 L. 95–313 effective Oct.
 1, 1978, see section 17 of Pub.
 L. 95–313, set out as an Effective Date note under [section 2101 of this title](./chapter-041-cooperative-forestry-assistance.md#section-2101).